IDS6145-Fall2019/assignment1-rhyben94/README-RB.md

-Mass transit is already a vital component for cities hosting large populations, and as populations continue to increase the importance of optimizing the capability of transit systems will only increase.
+Mass transit is already a vital component for cities hosting large populations, and as populations continue to increase the importance of optimizing the capability of transit systems will similarly increase.
 Although the potential for remote work opportunities may somewhat mitigate the demand for mass transit options, the reality of climate change and the cost of personal transportation (vehicles, road maintanence, fuel transport, repair, etc.) will necessitate expansion of mass transit systems: the more we can understand about their design and use now may help to reduce negative reactions to the transition to reliance on mass transit such as subways and trains.